parmoo/parmoo/README.rst

    my_moop.solve(5) # Solve with 5 iterations of ParMOO algorithm
    results = my_moop.getPF() # Extract the results

+After executing the above block of code, the ``results`` variable points to a numpy structured array, each of whose entries corresponds to a nondominated objective value in the ``my_moop`` object's final database.
+You can reference individual fields in the ``results`` array by using the ``name`` keys that were assigned during ``my_moop``'s construction, or plot the results by using the viz_ library.

 Congratulations, you now know enough to get started solving MOOPs with ParMOO!